Distributed Alignment Processes with Samples of Group Average: More Results on Weighted-Average Algorithms

-\end{lemma} \begin{proof} We prove that the stretch is normally distributed with mean~$0$ by induction on~$t$.
+\begin{proof} (of Lemma~\ref{lem:theta_bar}.)
+We prove that the stretch is normally distributed with mean~$0$ by induction on~$t$.
 By construction, for every~$i$, $\tb_i^{(0)}$ is normally distributed with mean~$0$.
 Let us assume that $\tb_i^{(t)}$ is normally distributed with mean~$0$ for some round~$t$, and consider round $t+1$.
 Recall that Lemma~\ref{lem:new_theta_bar} gives